Published in Criminal Law on May 5, 2022.

 An effective defense attorney understands the judges’ predispositions and can effectively argue a position that will resonate with them.

-It’s incredibly important that you have an experienced defense attorney advocating for you.
+It’s incredibly important that you have an experienced defense lawyer advocating for you.
 In addition, if the judge is not in a particularly good mood that day, it could impact how he perceives your violation.

 Talk to an Indianapolis Criminal Defense Attorney